jakie smary do gumy

 • Low coefficient of friction: Excellent sliding properties.

-• Chemical Resistance: Resistant to most aggressive chemicals.
+• Chemical resistance: Resistant to most aggressive chemicals.

 • High temperature resistance: Can operate at temperatures from -50°C to +250°C.